-South Western Sydney PHN's catchment covers seven local government areas from Bankstown to Bowral with a population of 966,450.
+South Western Sydney PHN's catchment covers seven local government areas (LGAs) from Bankstown to Bowral with a population of 966,450.

 Our seven local government areas - Bankstown, Camden, Campbelltown, Fairfield, Liverpool, Wingecarribee and Wollondilly - span an area of 6243sq kilometres, with a combination of low and medium density housing, pockets of commercial and industrial areas and rural areas to the south and west.